rjpcasalino/blog_bt/src/posts/2023-08-26-Dora_or_Dreaming_in_Hysteria_or_Freud's_Boys.md

 Rank and Freud and the Ego and the Id and the Superego and the cs, pcs, ucs, and the mental apparatus and such like.

 	Vitaliy Kyrychenko, owner of the Pink Freud, has made detailed plans in case of an invasion.
-At the same time, he’s planning to invest in the bar.
+At the same time, he's planning to invest in the bar.

 Life is OK.
 Say after me, it's better to be safe than sorry!
 I'll be good.